TrentBarber70/TrentBarberPortfoliomm/_posts/2026-01-08-post-journal.md

 <img src="{{ '/assets/images/Soelnoidholder.png' | relative_url }}" alt="IMG_0677" style="max-width:650px;width:100%;height:auto;display:block;margin:18px 0;">

-In this design I am missing a slot in the bacj of the holder for the end of the solenoid to fire out, and the design lacks holes for the wires.
+In this design I am missing a slot in the back of the holder for the end of the solenoid to fire out, and the design lacks holes for the wires.
 I will fox these issue before school tommorow.